wegiangb/rdefra/README.md

 Functions
 ---------

-The package logic assumes that the user access the UK-AIR database in two steps:
+The package logic assumes that users access the UK-AIR database in two steps:

 1. Browse the catalogue of available stations and selects some stations of interest.
 2. Retrieves data for the selected stations.